nille85/jwt-components/README.md

 ### JWTSigner
 The JWTSigner contains a method that enables you to sign a payload.
 The sign method requires a Payload as input.
 It returns a JWT that contains a Base64 encoded String representation of the JWT.
 When the JWT is signed a Claim containing the expiry date is automatically added.
-The expiration time of a JWT can be configured by setting the minutesValid method.
+The expiration time of a JWT can also be configured when creating the JWTSigner
 In order to create a JWTSigner, you have to provide it with a secret.
 The secret should be the same secret that you in order to verify the token.

 You can use it in the following way: